 What eSerie A has achieved so far

-The eSerie A TIM championship has been a platform for reaching out to new audiences and engaging with them on their own terms.
+The eSerie A championship now operates as a standalone competition with a clear role in connecting Serie A with younger, platform-first audiences.
 With its hybrid approach to live and online events, the championship has created a new world of possibilities, uniting people who play with those who watch, and offering a new way to experience the passion of competitive video games.